GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 - Column settings.
 Choose which columns you need in your exported project.

 Users can share their projects if they have active subscriptions regardless of a plan.
-But it is not open on a free trial despite the fact that it offers almost full GanttPRO functionality.
+This feature is also open on a free trial.

 There are two options to share a project.
 The first one is to share a current state of a plan where all the following changes will be also reflected.
 This is so to say a dynamic state.
 This option is set by default.